-To help guide the clinical experience and meet the curricular content standards that are defined by CAATE, the AT faculty have developed Clinical Standards Assessments (CSA).
-The CSAs includes the actual curricular content standard presented in a way where each part of the standard can be graded by a preceptor during your clinical experiences.
-Therefore, the CSAs have been assigned to AT 551, AT 552, AT 650, AT 651, and AT 652 and should be completed during the corresponding semester.
-Students will be provided with the complete CSA packet during the first week of Fall semester 1.
-The goal for each student is to have CSAs scored while working with patients, however simulation is acceptable when the item to be scored is not observed.
+To help guide the clinical experience and meet the curricular content standards that are defined by the Commission on Accreditation of Athletic Training Education (CAATE), the Athletic Training (AT) faculty have developed Clinical Standards Assessments (CSAs).
+The CSAs include the actual curricular content standard presented in a way where each part of the standard can be graded by a preceptor during the clinical experiences.
+For alignment with courses, the CSAs have been assigned to AT 551, AT 552, AT 650, AT 651, and AT 652 and should be completed during the corresponding semester.
+Students will be provided with the complete CSA packet during the first week of the fall 1 semester.
+The goal for each student is to have CSAs scored while working with clients/patients.
+When direct client/patient care opportunities are not available, a simulation may be facilitated by a preceptor or faculty member.

 During each semester, students are assigned to specific CSAs.
-To increase the use of patient encounters, students are required to be graded on 80% of the individual skills as "competent" or "proficient", but are permitted to delay 20% of the individual skills to a later semester where the appropriate encounters may occur.
-At the conclusion of the final semester of the program, 100% of the CSAs, including all parts of the CSA, must be graded as a 3 or "proficient" to demonstrate ready for autonomous practice.
+To increase the use of client/patient encounters, students are required to be graded on 80% of the individual skills as "competent" or "proficient" but are permitted to delay assessment of 20% of the individual skills to a later semester, where the appropriate encounters may occur.
+However, delays in individual skills cannot accumulate, and any delays exceeding 20% will not carry over to future semesters.
+Students can never have more than 20% of outstanding individual skills.
+At the conclusion of the final semester of the Program, 100% of the CSAs, including all parts of the CSAs, must be graded as a 3 or "proficient" to demonstrate readiness for autonomous practice.

-You will be scored by your preceptors using the following criteria:
+Students will be scored by an evaluator based on the following criteria.

-- 0: Fail= Student is unable to perform the task or puts the safety of the patient/client at risk. - 1: Emergent= The student's knowledge is beginning to develop, but they have difficulty performing the task and could not accurately provide proper justification for the task. - 2: Competent= The student has the ability to perform the task accurately and provide appropriate justification for the task with some minor guidance from the evaluator. - 3: Proficient= The student has the ability to perform the task accurately and provide appropriate justification for the task that requires only verification from the evaluator.
+- Fail-0: Student is unable to perform the task or puts the safety of the client/patient at risk. - Emergent-1: The student's knowledge is beginning to develop, but they have difficulty performing the task and is unable to accurately provide proper justification for the task. - Competent-2: The student has the ability to perform the task accurately and provide appropriate justification for the task with some minor quidance from the evaluator. - Proficient-3: The student has the ability to perform the task accurately and provide appropriate justification for the task that requires only verification from the evaluator.
 The student's clinical performance is consistent with that of an entry-level athletic trainer.